Monday, 27 October 2008

 Want to continue processing the charge or cancel it?

-Me: What’s the animal I’m thinking of?
+Me: What’s the animal I’m thinking of?rather than:

 You: Is it a cat?